With a master's degree in telecommunications and over 15 years of working experience in telecommunic... | See full bio

 The Internet is a double-edged sword.
-It can be an invaluable tool if used right but it also comes with risks and consequences that can be severe and life-altering– and not in a good way.
-That’s why it’s important to educate your children how to protect themselves and utilize tools that can shield them from lurking online dangers.
+It can be an invaluable tool if used right, but it also comes with risks and consequences that can be severe and life-altering– and not in a good way.
+That’s why it’s important to educate your children on how to protect themselves and utilize tools that can shield them from lurking online dangers.

 That depends on a variety of factors, but in most cases, adolescents’ biggest issue in cyberspace is that they spend too much time in it.

 How do you explain the dangers of the Internet to a child?